Kalaya Tasmai Namaha

-Kalaya Tasmai Namaha is a 2012 Kannada crime drama movie directed and written by Chandrashekar Shrivastav.
+Kalaya Tasmai Namaha is a 2012 Indian Kannada crime drama movie directed and written by Chandrashekar Shrivastav.
 The film stars Yogesh and debutante Madhubala in the lead roles.
 Snake Shyam makes a special appearance in a song sequence.
 The music is composed by A. M. Neel.

 Plot

 The story revolves around a man who is a serial Supari killer and his love interest played by Madhubala.